Psychiatric Mental Health Nurse Practitioner (PMHNP) Certificate

 Courses focus on growth and development across a person’s lifespan, psychopharmacology, theories of mental health and personality, treatment modalities (individual, group, and family), and practicum experiences.
 13 to 19 credits can be earned, depending on previous coursework completed.

 - Minimum 3.0 GPA at the graduate level

 - Graduate of accredited Advance Practice Registered Nurse program and licensed as a registered nurse (RN) in the State of Michigan

-- Completed online application with an educational and professional goal statement and writing sample
+- Completed online application with an educational/professional goal statement.

 - Curriculum vitae or resume and interview with our nursing faculty

 - Successful completion of background check and drug screen, as well as compliance with health records, immunizations, and our graduate program requirements